 In This Article

-Now, before you eye the term “inflatable trousers” with skepticism, know that they have medical pedigree.
+Now, before you eye the term “inflatable trousers” with skepticism, know that they have a medical pedigree.
 They were invented to treat patients suffering from lymphoedema, a chronic condition that causes swelling.

-What Is the Body Ballancer?
+What Is the Body Ballancer/Ballancer Pro?

 Willcocks likes to zip herself into her Body Ballancer after a long flight or long day.
 Her husband, on the other hand, uses it after exercising, as it can help flush out the lactic acid that can contribute to those next-day aches and pains.